svick/LINQ-to-Wiki/README.md

 Querying the various lists available can be done using LINQ queries, which then get translated into efficient API reuqests.

+The library is strongly-typed, which means it should be hard to make invalid requests and it also makes it easy to discover available methods and properties though IntelliSense.

 Because the API can vary from wiki to wiki,
 [it's necessary to configure the library thorough an automatically generated assembly](#generating-configuration-for-a-wiki).